Monarchy of Monaco: Compensation

 The princely family receives annual allocation from the budget of Monaco, €43.5 million in 2015.

 Titles and styles

 The Prince is styled His Serene Highness.
 Although used only formally, the Prince also bears several other hereditary titles, some of which are occasionally bestowed on his relatives or their spouses.
 Some of these titles have merged with the Crown of Monaco as a result of the Grimaldi family's acquisition of various fiefs; they no longer imply ownership or territorial authority, although the princes of Monaco have long been substantial owners of land and chateaux in France.
 Most were granted or recognised by the Kingdom of France or the Papal States and could only pass through the male line; they therefore became extinct as French dignities on the death of Albert's great-grandfather Prince Louis II in 1949.
 Thereafter, some of these titles were implicitly re-created as distinctly Monegasque titles.

-The current prince's complete titles and styles are, in precedent order of rank:
+The Prince's complete titles and styles are, in precedent order of rank: